Frank1993/cather_docker/dockers/registry-jobs/custom/generic-docker/README.md

 =================================

 These are "all-dressed" dockers with all the main deep learning tools.
-They come in two versions: python 2.7, python 3.6.
+They come in two versions: python 2.7 and python 3.6.

-The python 3.6 version contains:
+The dockers contain:
     - pytorch 0.3.1
     - torchvision-0.2.0
     - tensorflow 1.7